carpe121/eco_genomics_2025/population_genomics/popgen_notes.md

 Results suggest latitudinal trend in diversity (highest in the north, lowest in the south).

 ### 09/25/25
 Wrote script `ANGSD_Fst.sh` to calculate Fst between black and red spruce populations.
 Ran script during class time.
+We used the `beagle` file in the class datashare with the genotype likelihoods already computed: `/gpfs1/cl/ecogen/pbio6800/PopulationGenomics/ANGSD/RSBS_poly.beagle.gz`.
 Population for my population (2019) has an Fst value of 0.371953 compared to black spruce.

-Wrote script `PCAngsd_RSBS.sh` to display PCA for all populations of red and black spruce populations.
+Wrote script `PCAngsd_RSBS.sh` to display PCA for all populations of red (n=95) and black spruce (n=18) populations.
 Ran script during class time.

 Graphed PCA and ADMIXTURE plots in Rmd `PCA_Admix.Rmd` and saved in `mydocs/`.

+### 09/30/25
+Reran PCA and ADMIXTURE plots with K=3 to see how K changes PCA values.

+Wrote a script called `PCAngsd_allRS_selection.sh` to calculate minor allele frequency.